dcBrian/dcBrian/README.md

 - 🔭 I’m currently learning Japanese in Tokyo

-- 👯 I’m looking for a Job, starting in January
+- 👯 I’m looking for a Job

 - 💬 Talk to me about JavaScript, Java, Python<br>